wclr/purs-node/README.md

 - `--deps` - watch `node_modules` dependencies, default `false`
 - `--poll` - for fs polling, when normal fs watching doesn't work, default `false`
 - `--interval` - interval for polling in milliseconds (default: 1000)
+- `--script` - run this relay script instead of directly running the target purs output module.
+Absolute path to script running purs output will be passed as the first argument to the relay script, the rest arguments will follow.

 ## upstream